Lined ponds and lined lakes

 using fully tailored and shaped liner; enabling us, for instance, to repair a decaying, but meritorious,

-concrete pond without significant changes to its original appearance.
+Victorian concrete watercourse and pond without significant changes to its original appearance.
 We continue to push at the boundaries.

 Our opinion: Never build a pond, lake or water feature using cheap materials.